nayaksofia/nayaksofia/README.md

 - My mission is to become a `Fullstack Developer`.

-- I am currently learning `Java`.
+- I am currently learning `Java` and `DSA`.

+- I strongly focus on `coding effiency` and `creating contents` that help myself and others too.

 - Now I am getting started to create content for my `personal sites`.

-- I strongly focus on `coding effiency` and `creating contents` that help myself and others too.

 # How to reach me::